Puffy paint for kids is fun to make and play with. Here are five ways to make it for a sensory art experience and 3D art.

 It’s raised and little kids love to mix it, squeeze it out, and create art with it but I wouldn’t call it puffy per se.
 It dries 3D but is hard and crystalline.

 What kid doesn’t love shaving cream?
-You can combine shaving cream and paint for a DIY foam paint experience, swirl the paint into the shaving cream for a gorgeous marbling effect, or use the shaving cream as a sensory material, with or without paint.
+You can combine shaving cream and paint for a DIY foam paint experience.
+Paint animals, toys, cars, etc. Kids love this stuff!

 How about you?
 Have you tried puffy paint art with your kids?